mustafasisik/DjangoRedisCeleryElasticSearch/usage.md

 ## Logging
 Every query made to the application is logged using Celery and Redis.
 Logging information is stored in `celery.log`.

+## Environment Variables
+You can find the required environment variables in the `.env` file.

 ## Contributing
 Contributions are welcome!
 Follow these steps to contribute:
 1. Fork the repository.